-Earlier this year at Life Instyle, I met one very remarkable woman whose story I’ve been wanting to share with you ever since.
+Earlier this year at Life Instyle, I met one remarkable woman whose story I’ve been wanting to share with you ever since.

 Several years ago, her life took a sudden turn, which would have knocked most people to the ground, but she used it as a catalyst to build the life she always wanted.